CAMMA-public/cholectriplet2022/DockerREADME.md

 <br>

 **input/**
-- *To be mounted with read only access during testing.*
+- *To be mounted with read only access during testing*

 The `input/` sub-directory contains the validation dataset for Docker testing purpose.
 Please, note the full path to the downloaded `host` directory, which we earlier marked as $HOST, this means that the path to the `input/` sub-directory is `$HOST/input`.